-London is a real treat for museum lovers.
-There are hundreds to choose from, including the British Museum, the Science Museum and the Natural History Museum.
-Below is a list of London's major museums – the big venues with incredible collections that any visitor to the city would be sorry to miss.
+London is a real treat for museum and gallery lovers, and they're popular destinations among London's many attractions.
+There are hundreds of museums to choose from, including the British Museum, the Science Museum and the Natural History Museum.
+Below is a list of London's top museums (in no particular order).
 Many are free, so it won't cost you a penny to see all that they have to offer.

 Work out how to find them all on the London Attractions Map.

 1. British Museum Free

 Spend hours wandering the world-famous British Museum, which exhibits the works of man from prehistoric to modern times, collected from around the world.
 Don't miss the Rosetta Stone, the Parthenon sculptures and the mummies in the Ancient Egypt collection.Read More: 1.
 British Museum

 As well as the permanent (and permanently fascinating!) dinosaur exhibition, the Natural History Museum boasts a collection of the biggest, tallest and rarest animals in the world.
 See a life-sized blue whale, a 40-million-year-old spider, and the beautiful Hintze Hall.Read More: 2.
 Natural History Museum